Qwitter/Qwitter-Frontend/README.md

 </summary>

-- Edit Profile overview (name, bio, photo, etc..)
+- Profile overview (name, bio, profile picture, etc..)
 - Your Posts
 - Your Replies
 - Your Media